flecorre/nodejs-manga-scrapper/README.md

 npm install
 ```

+* Create a telegram token
-* Get your telegram token typing:
+Open a chatroom with the telegram BotFather and get your Telegram token by typing:
 ```shell
 /newbot
 ```
-in a conversation with the telegram BotFather<br/>
-Once its created, open the chat with your bot in the Telegram application

-* Get your chat id using some code like:
+* Get your chat id
+Once you get your token, create a small js script to get your chat id:
 ```shell
 const Telegraf = require('telegraf');
 const bot = new Telegraf(process.env.BOT_TOKEN);